NetSecNode/enterprise-network-security-lab/docs/network-design.md

 The infrastructure is divided into three distinct zones:

 **WAN** — external internet connection, terminated at the perimeter firewall.
+No direct access to internal resources is permitted from this zone.

 **DMZ (Demilitarized Zone)** — isolated segment hosting the public-facing web server.
-Positioned between the perimeter firewall and the internal firewall, accessible from the internet only on port 80.
-The DMZ switch also connects IDS 1 for traffic monitoring.
+Positioned between the perimeter firewall and the internal firewall, reachable from the internet exclusively on port 80.
+IDS 1 is connected to the DMZ switch for traffic monitoring.

 **Internal LAN** — private corporate network, segmented into per-floor VLANs.
 Accessible only through the internal firewall.
-Contains the core switch, floor switches, NAS, IDS 2, and IPS 1.
+Contains the core switch, floor switches, NAS storage, IDS 2, and IPS 1.

 ### Traffic flow
 ```